RCDD-202110-TUR-BEW/backend-capstone-turkey-paying-it-forward/README.md

 ## About The Project

-Paying it forward will help to reduce inequality in the education system in Turkey.

-In our current society, unfortunately some children or families couldn't afford basic needs such as books, stationery, etc.

-The platform aims to meet those needs via donation or enabling item sharing such as sending non-used books.
+Paying it forward will help to reduce inequality in the education system in Turkey.In our current society, unfortunately some children or families couldn't afford basic needs such as books, stationery, etc. The platform aims to meet those needs via donation or enabling item sharing such as sending non-used books.
+The students also can request items they need and let the others know about this.
+The platform will also send a newsletter email to the registered users every week.

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Features

+- List items and users
+- CRUD operations for items
+- CRUD operations for users
+- Rating items
+- Filter items by their category
+- Register/Login
+  - Allow Google, Classic
+- Newsletter subscription
+- Middleware for item owners

 <p align="right">(<a href="#top">back to top</a>)</p>